 Attempts to tighten ‘ghost gun’ rules face resistance from hobbyists

-DOVER, De. -- There’s a push to outlaw so-called ‘ghost guns’ -- homemade firearms -- in the Northeastern part of the country.
+DOVER, Del. -- There’s a push to outlaw so-called ‘ghost guns’ -- homemade firearms -- in the Northeastern part of the country.

 Delaware could ban them completely, while Pennsylvania is still trying to decide if the partially made gun frames count as firearms.